 Assessing your financial situation

-Before deciding to upsize, it’s crucial to assess your financial situation thoroughly.
-This includes understanding your current income, expenses, savings, and debts.
-Knowing your financial capacity will help you determine how much you can afford to spend on a new, larger home.
+Before deciding to upsize, it is crucial to assess your financial situation thoroughly.
+Understanding your current income, expenses, savings, debts, and financial capacity will help you determine how much you can afford to spend on a new, larger home.

 Budgeting for the move